 10. Quick Hard Floor Cleaning with a Spray & Mop

 So we’re back to my floor obsession!
-Vacuums are great for cleaning up dust and dirty (I vacuum hard floors with the beater-bar turned off), but sometimes hard floors just need to be mopped.
+Vacuums are great for cleaning up dust and dirt, but sometimes hard floors just need to be mopped.

 Ugh!
 So now you need to drag out the bucket and mop, fill it with soapy water and drag it around.
 Or you could use those expensive disposable mop heads.
 Nope and nope!

 I LOVE the O-Cedar Microfiber Mop.
 It’s double sided – one side is great for “dusting” the floors and the other side for mopping.

 To quickly give your hard floors a bit of a clean, just spray some cleaner (I use my vinegar multi-surface cleaner of course!) on the floor, and then wipe over it with the microfiber mop.